 - Prior accident record.

-Obtaining UAS insurance is similar to auto insurance, where insurance companies are generally looking to insure those persons with years of driving experience, a clean driving record, no accidents, etc. Although persons who are new drivers, have tickets or accidents on their record, own high performance sports cars, etc. are still able to obtain auto insurance coverage, they most likely are going to pay higher premiums for their coverage.
+Obtaining UAS insurance is like auto insurance, where insurance companies are generally looking to insure those persons with years of driving experience, a clean driving record, no accidents, etc. Although persons who are new drivers, have tickets or accidents on their record, own high-performance sports cars, etc. are still able to obtain auto insurance coverage, they most likely are going to pay higher premiums for their coverage.

-The amount of UAS insurance premiums will vary depending on factors such as the dollar amount of liability coverage and other types of coverage you add to the policy, your experience, amount of flight activity, etc. A commercial insurance policy carrying $1 million of liability may cost in the range of $500-$750 a year, more or less.
-Further, depending on the types of coverage that you choose, there may also be deductibles of between 5% and 10%, more or less.
+The amount of UAS insurance premiums will vary depending on factors such as the dollar amount of liability coverage and other types of coverage you add to the policy, your experience, amount of flight activity, etc. A commercial insurance policy carrying $1 million of liability may cost in the range of $600-$850 a year.
+Further, depending on the types of coverage that you choose, there may also be deductibles of between 5% and 10%.

-However, if you are just starting out, or you do not fly on a regular basis, you may want to look into using an on-demand drone insurance company where rates for $1 million of liability coverage may cost in the range of $5-$10 per hour, more or less.
+However, if you are just starting out, or you do not fly on a regular basis, you may want to investigate using an on-demand drone insurance company where rates for $1 million of liability coverage may cost in the range of $5-$10 per hour.

 The companies below offer on-demand insurance on an hourly basis: